Click here for a list of current course offerings.

 There is a binder on the counter in the Main Office (Room 200) that holds past syllabi for all courses taught in the Visual Arts Department.
 Although course content often changes from year to year, these syllabi will give you a general idea of the type of subjects typically covered as well as the nature of projects assigned.
 However, you may also email the instructor to request additional and more up-to-date information.

-Students must be in fourth year and have an 80% average in order to enrol in a course of Independent Study.
+Students must be in fourth year and have an 80% average in order to enroll in a course of Independent Study.
 No more than one full-course equivalent may be taken by an individual student.
-Please download the Application for Independent Study form for further details.
+Please contact Undergraduate Chair (email@example.com) for enrollment inquires

-First, ensure that you are entering your fourth year and have an overall average of 80%.
-Second, download and review the Internship in the Arts Information Sheet.
-Third, contact the Internship Coordinator at email@example.com.
+Ensure that you are entering your fourth year and have an overall average of 80%.
+Then, contact the Internship Coordinator at firstname.lastname@example.org.

 First, make a list of 4000 level courses offered.
 Second, review your transcript for potential substitute prerequisites.
 For example, VAH 2283E (Art and Mass Media) and VAH2278E (Art Since 1945) might qualify as prerequisites for 4484F/G (Seminar in the Moving Image).
 Third, contact the instructor responsible for the seminar to ask for special permission to enrol.
 If special permission is granted, please ask the instructor to email the Undergraduate Chair with a recommendation.
 If you are having difficulty identifying potential substitute prerequisites, please email an unofficial copy of your transcript to the Undergraduate Chair (email@example.com).

-Interviews for places in both courses are usually held in March.
+Interviews are usually held in March.
 Plan ahead if you intend to enrol.
 Consult the department in early March to inquire about interview sign up sheets.
 Please be aware that VAS 4430 is required for the BFA.